-(5) Housing and Community Development Division programs pursuant to Chapter 30, Part 7;
+(5) Housing and Community Development Division programs pursuant to Chapter 30, Part 7; and

-(6) Social Services Division programs pursuant to Chapter 28, Part 5;
+(6) Social Services Division programs pursuant to Chapter 28, Part 5.

 (b) Eligibility Documents.
 Notwithstanding the prohibition in subsection (a) above, a requesting agency shall include the following eligibility documents listed in subsections (1)—(5) below (collectively, the "Eligibility Documents") in its Public Service Grant application submittal.
 If a requesting agency fails to include the Eligibility Documents in the form and manner prescribed below, the requesting agency shall be ineligible to apply for a Public Service Grant and such requesting agency's application shall not be reviewed and evaluated by the PSG Council.
 The Eligibility Documents are as follows:

-(1) A copy of a good standing certificate issued within the last 12 months by the Florida Division of Corporations evidencing that the requesting agency is in good standing and has been in existence for three years prior to the Public Service Grant application deadline; and
+(1) A copy of a Florida certificate of status (sometimes referred to as a certificate of good standing) issued within the last 12 months and prior to the application deadline by the Florida Division of Corporations evidencing that the requesting agency is in good standing and has been in existence for three years prior to the Public Service Grant application deadline; and

 (2) Either:

 a.
-A copy of the requesting agency's current Charitable Solicitation Permit issued by the State of Florida evidencing that the requesting agency is current on State charitable permitting fees; or
+A copy of the requesting agency's current Charitable Solicitation Permit issued by the State of Florida evidencing that the requesting agency is current on State charitable permitting fees;

 b.
-A State letter of exemption indicating that the agency is exempt pursuant to F.S. § 496.406(3); and
+A State letter of exemption indicating that the agency is exempt pursuant to F.S. § 496.406; or

+c.
+A letter from the requesting agency’s governing body stating it is their understanding that the requesting agency is exempt from the application of Sections F.S. § 496.401-496.424 under F.S. § 496.403.

 (3) The following Financial information as applicable:

 a.
-Copies of the requesting agency's fiscal balance sheets and statements of income and expenses for the last two fiscal years of the requesting agency; and
+Copies of the requesting agency's fiscal balance sheets and statements of income and expenses for the requesting agency’s last two completed fiscal years; and

 b.
-Copies of the requesting agency's completed and filed federal tax returns for the last three tax years; or
+Copies of the requesting agency's last three completed and filed federal tax returns; or

 c.
 Agencies exempt from filing federal tax returns shall file: